GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 ## Different QGIS versions
 The Wiki and in particular the videos it contains are only a snapshot in time.
 QGIS itself, as well as the installable extensions, are constantly being developed and improved.
 There may therefore be differences between the various versions in the appearance of the user interface or, in rare cases, even in the function.
-Consequently, there may be differences between the wiki and the QGIS installed on your PC.
+Consequently, there may be differences between the Wiki and the QGIS installed on your PC.

 ## QGIS on Mac doesn't open
 When opening QGIS for the first time on Mac you can get this error message: